Parth8155/oneFlow_b/project_info/tasks.md

   - Write tests for financial document creation and linking
   - Write tests for role-based access control
   - Use test database for integration tests
   - _Requirements: All requirements (quality assurance)_

 - [ ] 29.
 Write frontend component tests
+  - Write tests for Login and Signup components
+  - Write tests for Dashboard and ProjectCard components
+  - Write tests for TaskList and TaskForm components
+  - Write tests for financial document list and form components
+  - Mock API calls using MSW (Mock Service Worker)
+  - Test conditional rendering based on user role
+  - _Requirements: All requirements (quality assurance)_

+- [ ] 29.
+Write frontend component tests